mechmotum/mechmotum.github.io/content/pages/guide.rst

 Markowetz, F. Five selfish reasons to work reproducibly.
 Genome Biol 16, 274 (2015). https://doi.org/10.1186/s13059-015-0850-7
    Five clear and compelling reasons for making your research reproducible.
+Carpentries, "Good Enough Practices in Scientific Computing" https://carpentries-lab.github.io/good-enough-practices/ Lesson that gives the basics for dealing with data, software, and other digital artifacts of your science.

 Other
 -----